xataio/pgstream/README.md

 There are currently two implementations of the processor:

 - **Kafka batch writer**: it writes the WAL events into a kafka topic, using the event schema as the kafka key for partitioning.
 This implementation allows to fan-out the sequential WAL events, while acting as an intermediate buffer to avoid the replication slot to grow when there are slow consumers.
-It has a memory guarded buffering system internally to be able to process events from the WAL continously, and a batching mechanism that will send to kafka once the configured settings are reached.
+It has a memory guarded buffering system internally to limit the memory usage of the buffer.
+The buffer is sent to kafka based on the configured linger time and maximum size.
 It treats both data and schema events equally, since it doesn't care about the content.

 - **Search batch indexer**: it indexes the WAL events into an opensearch/elasticsearch compatible search store.
 It implements the same kind of mechanism than the kafka batch writer to ensure continuous processing from the listener, and it also uses a batching mechanism to minimise search store calls.
 The search mapping logic is configurable when used as a library.
 The WAL event identity is used as the search store document id, and if no other version is provided, the LSN is used as the document version.
 Events that do not have an identity are not indexed.
 Schema events are stored in a separate search store index (`pgstream`), where the schema log history is kept for use within the search store (i.e, read queries).